Australia in the Junior Eurovision Song Contest 2016: We Are

 "We Are" represented Australia during the Junior Eurovision Song Contest 2016.
 It was composed and written by Ali Tamposi, Tania Doko and Boi-1da.

 At Junior Eurovision

 During the opening ceremony and the running order draw which took place on 14 November 2016, Australia was drawn to perform fourteenth on 20 November 2016, following Israel and preceding the Netherlands.

-The final will be broadcast in Australia on SBS One.
+The final was broadcast in Australia on SBS One.